cloudmesh-community/sp19-222-101/project-report/report.md

 The goal is the creation of a service that can classify spam emails.
 By the term "spam email", we refer to emails that are sent with malicious intent against the recipient.
 Emails without malicious intent will be referred to as a "ham email".
-We are exploring the possibility of predicting malicious intent in a given email using a machine learning algorithm.
-Classifying malicious emails can prevent users from being affected by phishing scams and malware.
+Common forms of malicious intent that steal or restrict a user's personal data include phishing and malware.

 Phishing describes a process in which an attacker impersonates a trustworthy third party in an attempt to obtain sensitive information